UnscriptedVN/core/docs/musicloop.md

 **Arguments**

 - `channel`: The channel to update.
 Can be `base`, `mood`, or `char`.
 - `track`: The path to an audio file or an audio definition to enqueue in that channel.
+If set to `None`, the channel will load an empty queue, effectively stopping that channel.

 ### `musicloop end`